 Nursing associates work with healthcare support workers and registered nurses to care for patients and the public.
 They work across all four fields of nursing: adult, children's, learning disability and mental health.
-You'll train via a level 5 apprenticeship.
+You'll usually train via a level 5 apprenticeship.

-You'll need good GCSEs or key skills level 2 in maths and English.
+You'll need at least good GCSEs or functional skills level 2 in maths and English (and some employers ask for level 3).
 You'll work in a variety of settings to gain a range of experience.
 This means travelling to placements and working a mix of shifts.